 Introduction

-To estimate the value of distributed wind systems to prospective customers, the dWind model calculates the cost of electricity with and without a distributed wind system for each customer type in the model.
-These costs of electricity are derived from location-specific retail electric rates.
-Users of the dWind model are able to select from three types of retail rate structures to model: real-world complex rate tariffs, flat rate structures derived from annual averages of real-world rates, and user-defined flat rates structures.
+To estimate the value of distributed wind systems to prospective customers, the dWind model calculates the electricity bills with and without a distributed wind system for each customer type in the model.
+These costs of electricity are derived from location-specific, actual retail electric rates.
+Users of the dWind model are able to select from three types of retail rate structures to model: real-world tariffs based on the Utility Rate Database, annual averages by state ($/kWh) from EIA 861 forms, or user-defined flat rates structures.
 This document details the data sources for each of these rate structures, as well as the method by which they are assigned to customer types in the model.

 Data Sources

-Complex Rate Tariffs
+URDB Rate Tariffs

-Complex utility rate tariff structures in dWind are based on rate data from the Utility Rate Database (URDB) (OpenEI 2015).
-Rate data stored in the URDB provide very detailed information about various tariff parameters, including seasonal and time-of-use rates, rate tiers, demand charges, and energy charges.
-The URDB contains a large number of rates, with geographic coverage of most of the US (Figure 1).
+By default, rate structures in dWind are based on data from the Utility Rate Database (URDB) (OpenEI 2015).
+Rate data stored in the URDB provide very detailed information about various tariff parameters, including seasonal and time-of-use rates, rate tiers, demand charges, and other energy charges.
+The URDB contains 37,168 rates for 4,645 EIA-recognized utilities, with geographic coverage of most of the US (Figure 1).

 Figure 1.
 Map showing geographic coverage of all rates in the URDB .
 Source: OpenEI 2014.

 As shown in Figure 1, most utility territories include several rate tariffs.
 This multiplicity of utility rates for a given location poses a challenge for using URDB rates in the dWind model because, within the model, a single rate must be automatically and dynamically assigned to each customer type.
-The URDB includes several parameters that may be used to help determine the applicability of a rate to a given customer, including sector (e.g., residential, commercial), phase wiring, and ranges for demand, energy, and voltage; however, with the exception of sector, these attributes are not populated for the majority of rates in the database.
+The URDB includes several parameters that could be useful to help determine the applicability of a rate to a given customer, including sector (e.g., residential, commercial), phase wiring, and ranges for maximum monthly demand, energy, and voltage.
+However, with the exception of sector, these attributes are not populated for the majority of rates in the database.
 As a result of the sparseness of this information, we were unable to incorporate all URDB rates into the dWind model; instead, we curated a subset of rates for which it is more tractable to determine the applicability to various customer types.

 Specifically, we curated two different collections of rates from the URDB: (1) a selection of rates that were manually reviewed by NREL to determine the rate type (i.e., time-of-use, seasonal, tiered, etc.) and the range of applicable demand levels (minimum and maximum demand in kW); and (2) a selection of rates that are the only available option in their utility territory and sector.
-This set includes approximately 1130 tariffs reviewed by NREL staff during mid-2014.
+This set includes approximately 1,130 tariffs reviewed by NREL staff during mid-2014.
 These rates were selected for review because they correspond to the most populous utility companies in each state of the US; in total, they correspond to 242 utility companies serving approximately 75 percent of residential and commercial customers and load in the US.
 The second set of rates includes approximately 1240 additional tariffs.
 Each rate in this set is the only available rate in its utility territory and sector.
 Because it is possible that other rates exist, but simply were not added to the URDB, we extracted the range of demand levels for these rates where that information was provided.
 For rates without known demand ranges, we assumed that there were no limits on maximum or minimum energy demand.
-These rates cover an additional 1050 utility territories; however, in contrast to the manually reviewed data, these tend to be municipal utilities with small populations of customers.
+These rates cover an additional 1,050 utility territories; however, in contrast to the manually reviewed data, these tend to be municipal utilities with small populations of customers.